When you were a small child, your parents taught you to count

 Now it is time to switch roles.
-Start DrRacket and select “Choose language”
+Start DrRacket.
+Doing so brings up the window

-from the “Language” menu.
-This brings up a dialog listing “Teaching
+from the “Language” menu, which opens a dialog listing “Teaching

 and click OK to set up DrRacket.
 With this task

-completed. you can program, and the DrRacket becomes the child.
-Of
+completed, you can program, and the DrRacket software becomes the child.
+Start

 After you click RUN, you see